redelivre/redelivre/src/wp-content/plugins/fg-joomla-to-wordpress/readme.txt

 * Xampp puts the htdocs in the applications folder which is write protected.
 You need to move the htdocs to a writeable folder.

+= How to import content from one section as posts and another section as pages? =

+* You can use the Convert Post Types plugin after the migration.

 Don't hesitate to let a comment on the forum or to report bugs if you found some. http://wordpress.org/support/plugin/fg-joomla-to-wordpress